Different-Strokes-Calgary/website/pages/About.md

 Every four years the Gay Games and/or the Outgames feature a five day swimming competition with participants from all around the world.
 Our past participation in these games were in Sydney 2002, Chicago and Montréal in 2006, and Copenhagen in 2010.

 Dan MacGregor still spends some of his time coaching the beginner swimmers and can still sometimes be seen in a swimsuit.
 Bill Culham is our current Head Coach and creates some pretty imaginative workouts that are fun to swim.
+Tammny Andersen has also joined us full time in the spring of 2025 and we welcome her enthusiam for her craft and creative workouts.

 The club has established a reputation as quite social with a number of fun events over the course of each swim season.
 DSC also helps raise funds in the community.
 Our past participation included a swim-a-thon in the fight against Breast Cancer, helping out with Small Change Big Changes and the AIDS fundraiser fashion show, Calgary Cares.